morowulf/GettingCleaningData/README.md

 * act_file:               (Character)       Path to the file which lists the activity for each observation
 * act_list:               (Dataframe)       Structure which maps the activity to each observation
 * activity_labels_file:   (Character)       Path to the file which contains the labels for the different activities
-* activity_list:          (Character)       Array of unique activities in the merged dataset
+* activities:             (Character)       Array of unique activities in the merged dataset
 * base_dir:               (Character)       Path to the Samsung data
 * combined_list:          (Dataframe)       Structure for the merged dataset
 * combined_list1:         (Dataframe)       Temporary structure for the test dataset